-Question: You explained “considering suffering as happiness,” and “considering unclean as clean,” as two distinct steps.
+You explained, “considering suffering as happiness” and “considering unclean as clean” as two distinct steps.
 Are they unrelated, or do they concern the same issue?

 They’re related to each other.
-Perhaps we can find examples, in which they’re not necessarily both involved in a situation.
-But we can certainly think of a situation where all of these factors are involved.
-I’m lying with a loved one in bed, and I think that this is going to last forever, whereas obviously it’s not.
-I can think that this is happiness, whereas in fact my arm falls asleep, and the other person is on top of me, and I want to roll over, and if I do that, I am going to wake them up, so this becomes very awkward.
-Or we are lying on top of each other and “so clean, I’m so happy,” but then we start to sweat, both of us are sweating.
-Is this still happy, is this still clean?
+Perhaps we can find examples in which they’re not necessarily both involved in the same situation.
+Nevertheless, we can certainly think of a situation where all of these factors are involved.
+I’m lying down with a loved one in bed, and I think that this is going to last forever, whereas obviously, it’s not.
+I can think that this is happiness, whereas, in fact, my arm falls asleep.
+The other person is on top of me and I want to roll over, but if I do that, I’m going to wake them up, so this becomes very awkward.
+Or we are lying on top of each other and “they’re so clean, I’m so happy,” but then we both start to sweat.
+Is this still happiness; is this still clean?
 These things relate to each other.

-In this example of lying with somebody, with a loved one, then also the fourth incorrect consideration can come in there: “It’s with you,” so this is special.
-If I were lying here with the drunk on top of me, or the dog on top of me, it’s not the same.
-I consider, “It’s with you, so it’s special, it’s happiness, it’s clean.”
+In this example of lying down with somebody, with a loved one, then also the fourth incorrect consideration can come in there: “It’s with you, so this is special.”
+If we were lying here with the drunk on top of us or the dog on top of us, it’s not the same.
+We consider, “It’s with you, so it’s special.
+It’s happiness; it’s clean.”

-But these things don’t always come together, “It’s summer, I consider this happiness.”
+However, these things don’t always come together, “It’s summer, I consider this happiness.”
 That’s not related to the situation of, “Is the summer clean or not clean?”
-But is this happiness?
-Well, if it’s happiness, then if it’s forty-five degrees [Celsius], it should still be happiness; but obviously it’s not.
+Is summer happiness?
+Well, if it’s happiness, then if it’s 45 degrees Celsius, it should still be happiness; however, obviously, it’s not.
 So, with summer, it has nothing to do with unclean or clean.
-But to consider summer happiness, then it should be happiness, regardless of how hot it is.
-But often these come together and those are the more interesting examples, actually, because usually they’re the ones that are the most emotionally charged, and emotionally disturbing, and involve the most attachment.
+But to consider summer happiness, then it should always be happiness, regardless of how hot it is.
+Often these different types of incorrect consideration come together and those are the more interesting examples, actually, because usually they’re the ones that are the most emotionally charged and emotionally disturbing and involve the most attachment.

 “If my own room is disorderly and the bed isn’t made, well, that’s OK; it’s clean.
-But if somebody else’s is like that, particularly my children’s, then that’s dirty,” we get very annoyed.
-“If I’ve worn my pants for a week, well, that’s OK, it’s still clean, I can put it on again.
-But if it’s the pants of somebody else, who’ve worn it for a week, that’s dirty.
-I don’t want to put it on.”
+However, if somebody else’s is like that, particularly my children’s, then that’s dirty;” we get very annoyed.
+“If I’ve worn my pants for a week, well, that’s OK, they’re still clean; I can put them on again.
+However, if it’s somebody else’s pants who has worn them for a week, that’s dirty.
+I don’t want to put them on.”
 There are many examples, but that’s enough.

-There are so many things like that, and often it’s related with the next thing, it’s done by a special person.
-“If my loved one cooks the meal, it’s clean,” you trust it.
-But if somebody else cooked it, well, then we don’t trust it anymore.
+There are so many things like that, and often the different incorrect considerations of them are related to each other, especially if it is in regard to something done by someone we consider a special person.
+“If my loved one cooks the meal, it’s clean,” we trust it.
+However, if somebody else cooked it, well, then we don’t trust it anymore.
 Maybe they didn’t wash the dishes properly.
-“If I just washed the dishes, I just put it under the cold water and just wiped it with the old dishrag that I haven’t changed in a month, it’s clean.
+“If I washed the dishes by just rinsing them off with cold water wiping them with an old dishrag that I haven’t changed in a month; that’s clean.
 If somebody else does that, it’s dirty.”

-Maybe it’s true this one time, but is it static, is it always?
+Maybe it’s true this one time; but is it static.
+Is it always?
 “Everything that I eat at this restaurant is going to bring me happiness?”
-I think it’s really funny, because you can observe this.
+I think it’s really funny because we can observe this.
 I go to this restaurant: I don’t like a lot of choices.
-If there’s too many choices, it really does bring unhappiness, so I tend to eat the same thing at a restaurant.
-I found one thing that I like at this restaurant and I eat that, but one time I have it and, “Look, they put too much salt in it.”
+If there are too many choices, it really does bring unhappiness, so I tend to eat the same thing all the time at a restaurant.
+I found one thing that I like at this restaurant and I eat that, but one time I have it and they put too much salt in it and I couldn’t even eat it, it was so salty.
 The cook forgot that they put salt in and put salt in a second time, or the cook was sick and somebody else cooked it.
-But we have the expectation that it’s going to be happiness, always, never changing.
+Nevertheless, we have the expectation that it’s going to be happiness always, never changing.

-Usually, situations are much more complex, and other things happen everyday, which influence the quality of our experience, even if we go to the same restaurant.
-Isn’t it too simple to just separate between clean and unclean, when many more factors are involved?
+Usually, situations are much more complex, and other things happen every day, which influence the quality of our experience, even if we go to the same restaurant.
+Isn’t it too simple to just separate between clean and unclean when many more factors are involved?

-That’s very true, but our point here, of why we’re looking at these issues, is that if I expect that the restaurant is always going to be the same, and is always going to be delicious, and bring me happiness, and is always going to be clean, then we have a great deal of attachment, “I really want to go there.”
+That’s very true, but our point, here, of why we’re looking at these issues is that if I expect that the food at this restaurant is always going to be the same, is always going to be delicious, will always bring me happiness, and is always going to be clean, then we have a great deal of attachment, “I really want to go there.”
 We have this great hope.
-And if it doesn’t fulfill that hope, that expectation, we get very angry, very disappointed and frustrated.
-So this is what we want to avoid, this suffering that comes from these expectations, and considering that it’s always going to be like this, and always happiness, and so on.
+However, if it doesn’t fulfill that hope, that expectation, we get very angry, very disappointed and frustrated.
+This is what we want to avoid, this suffering that comes from these expectations, considering that it’s always going to be like this, always going to bring happiness, and so on.
 Things change.
 What you say is true, they change.

-If I have a big problem at home and I consider getting drunk, or shooting up some drug as, “This is going to be happiness,” well, come on, that’s not going to be happiness.
+If I have a big problem at home and I consider getting drunk or shooting up some drug as, “This is going to be happiness,” well, come on, that’s not going to be happiness.
 The problem is not going to go away just because we’re drunk or we’re high on some drug.
 Being drunk or high on a drug could cause other problems, so is this happiness?
 Eating chocolate, is that going to make me really feel better when I’m unhappy?
-How long is it going to last?
-What do I expect from eating the chocolate?
+How long is the happiness I feel from eating it going to last?
+What do I expect from eating chocolate?

-The point is “Don’t exaggerate.”
-When you exaggerate and project something that is totally unrealistic, the result is you’re going to have problems; you’re going to be unhappy.
+The point is not to exaggerate.
+When we exaggerate and project something that is totally unrealistic, the result is we’re going to have problems; we’re going to be unhappy.
 That’s what Buddhism is all about, how to overcome suffering.
-But we’re talking abut gross levels here.
-When we get into the discussion of voidness, then it gets more and more subtle, but first we have to deal with these gross levels.
+However, we’re talking about gross levels here.
+When we get into the discussion of voidness, then it gets more and more subtle, but first, we have to deal with these gross levels.